cloudbec/laravel-apache-docker/README.md

 Put this file in the root of your app, next to the `composer.json`.

+Remove the command `php artisan optimize` from the post-install-cmd composer script.
+This command is already at the ONBUILD triggers.

+For development, you can run this command manually.

 This image includes the minimum packages for a Laravel project to work.
 It do not include database libraries or memcache libraries, for example.
 It's up to you to install these libraries.
 For example, if you are going to use PostgreSQL as database, you will need to install the libraries